 ‘I can do all things through Christ which strengtheneth me.’
 Philippians 4:13 KJV.

 So he called ten of his servants and gave them ten minas.
 “Put this money to work,” he said, “until I come back.”
-Luke 19:13 NIV
+Luke 19:13

 Acts 20:35 “It is more blessed to give than to receive.”

-Sherry Castelluccio, who suffered from severe post-partum depression after the birth of her daughter, offered this advice – “Are you bored at home?
+My friend Sherry Castelluccio, who suffered from severe post-partum depression after the birth of her daughter, offers this advice – “Are you bored at home?
 Pick up that hobby you put down.
 Are you lonely?
 Call that friend you haven’t spoken to in months.
 You will both be glad you did.
 Is your body physically sick?
 Go sit outside in the sun for a few minutes.
 Find the one thing that makes you smile and drink it up.
 Surround yourself with children, rent a comedy, finger paint.
 You are here because God put you here with a purpose.
 Find out what it is, make it your ambition to find out what you can do to bless others.
 I have found that the fastest way to bust Satan in the teeth is to do something for someone else.
 It puts a stop to the feelings of sadness and makes you feel alive and full of purpose, all at the same time.
 Make yourself laugh.
 It’s the simplest, most inexpensive cure there is and the most readily available.
 It changes your whole outlook.”

 I have always loved the way which the King James Version translates Luke 19:13 And he called his ten servants, and delivered them ten pounds, and said unto them, “Occupy till I come.”